Getting Started with Rapid IoT

 Readtrigger, which sends the set value data to Atmosphere when the BLE characteristic is read.

 That’s all for creating the project!
-With the added cloud connectivity, the project will send the light sensor value from the Embedded tab to the Application tab (where it’s displayed on the mobile app’s interface), which then uses a cloud event to send it to the Cloud tab, where it’s connected to a cloud storage element to store the data on Atmosphere.
+With the added cloud connectivity, the project will send the light sensor value from the Embedded tab to the Application tab (where it’s displayed on the mobile app’s interface), which then uses a Device Event to send it to the Cloud tab, where it’s connected to a cloud storage element to store the data on Atmosphere.

 The final canvas for each tab should resemble the following images: